Before filing a formal Right to Know Law request, consider requesting a file review first.

 How to make a formal Right to Know Law Records Request:

-The policy establishes the Luzerne Conservation District’s procedures for meeting its obligations under the Pennsylvania Right to Know Law, which was revised in 2008.
-It applies to all requests for “public records.”
-The District recognizes the value of making information available to the public, and is committed to continually improving public access to public information and fostering public participation in the decision-making process.
+The district’s Right To Know Policy and Procedure establishes the procedures for meeting its obligations under the Pennsylvania Right to Know Law.
+It applies to all formal requests for “public records.”
+The district recognizes the value of making information available to the public, and is committed to continually improving public access to public information and fostering public participation in the decision-making process.

-The Board has designated the District Manager as its Open Records Officer.
+The Board of Directors has designated the Executive Director as its Open Records Officer.
 All requests for public records are administered by the Open Records Officer.
 Requests should be directed to the Open Records Officer at the following address, using the Request Form contained in the policy:

 Luzerne Conservation District

 325 Smiths Pond Road

 The full policy, including a Request Form and Fee Schedule, can be accessed by clicking here.